 The Head teacher and the Welfare Officer meet the EWO on a termly basis.
 Attendance information is distributed to TLCs on a fortnightly basis.
 Appropriate action (discussions with student and/or parent) is taken by tutors or TLC

 The student voice is very strong and listened to at Kendrick School.
-This is done through the School Council, the Head Girl Team and focus group meetings with students that take place regularly the year.
+This is done through the School Council, the Kendrick School Leadership Team and focus group meetings with students that take place regularly the year.

 Well-being, mindfulness and relaxation sessions are integrated into the PSHCE schemes of work, as well as activities and lessons to develop emotional and social development

 Staff have attended various CPD courses on Mental Health and resilience and this information has been shared amongst staff at school.

 We have a zero tolerance approach to bullying in the school which addresses the causes of bullying as well as dealing with negative behaviours.

 In the first instance every child has a tutor/class teacher who they can talk to in order to share any concerns.

 How does the school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children and young people’s SEN and supporting their families?

 What specialist services and expertise are available at or accessed by the school?

 We hold TLC support meetings where professionals from outside the school are invited to attend.
 During these meetings we may discuss individual cases where it is felt support above and beyond what the school is able to offer is necessary.
 In these cases parents and young people will be consulted and consent sought so that agencies are able to work in supporting the overall development of the young person.